jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-16 Step 2 - Create Seed date.md

 # Step 2 - Create seed data in the Knowledge qna.yaml file format

-Below is an illustration of the information that goes into the qna.yaml file
+Below is an overview of the different sections in the qna.yaml file, and what they are.

 ---